 Treatment is focused on the specific goals of the brain injury rehabilitation programme.
 Progress is discussed at regular review meetings, with a view to discharge home or to a more independent environment, for example, one of the Brain Injury Rehabilitation Trust’s (BIRT) nearby transitional living facilities or community houses.

-All the staff are wonderful and very helpful"Family of service user
+All the staff are wonderful and very helpful.

 The Brain Injury Rehabilitation Trust (BIRT) offers a nationwide continuum of services for people with acquired brain injury (ABI) including post-acute hospital-based rehabilitation, assessment and rehabilitation, continuing brain injury rehabilitation and community support services.
 The duration of placements at The Woodmill varies, depending on the service user's level of need and their potential for rehabilitation.